Technologies Assisting Learning

 Australian Curriculum, Assessment and Reporting Authority (ACARA) lists Information and Communication Technology (ICT) as one of the seven key capabilities students need to be a successful learner.
 However, it is important to note that the role of technology is to assist and enhance but not to drive the learning at KWS.

-Junior School ICT Devices in 2023
+Junior School ICT Devices

 Within our Junior School, devices will be provided for students per the below list.
 All students will also have access to 'Area 51' iPad and laptop resources.